Jannomag/Yaru-Colors/README.md

 *Update 2.0: Yaru developers updated the original theme, so I did.
 It cointains now the new light version from 19.10.*
 *Maybe I'm able to create "Yaru-Classic" theme with the old darker header bars, but for now it was enough work to create 2.0*

+*Screenshots are still from 1.0...releasing was more important than creating screenshots, I'll add them later!*

 Yaru-Colors themes conataing following:
 - GTK 2 / 3 theme
 - Gnome-Shell theme